microsoft/fluentui/rfcs/react-components/convergence/custom-styling.md

 ### 👎

-- Custom styling all components requires adding and configuration lots of context providers.
+- Custom styling all components requires adding and configuring lots of context providers.
 - Requires writing new code for every component, adding a story, and documenting the feature.
 - Context is harder to discover as it is outside the props contract.
 - Callers doing custom styling may still take a dependency on the CSS internals of the component if they don't replace a